daphne-eu/daphne/doc/DaphneLib/Overview.md

 The data transfer from DaphneLib back to Python happens during the call to `compute()`.
 If the result of the computation in DAPHNE is a matrix, `compute()` returns a `numpy.ndarray`; if the result is a frame, it returns a `pandas.DataFrame`; and if the result is a scalar, it returns a plain Python scalar.

-So far, DaphneLib can exchange data with numpy (via shared memory) and  pandas (via CSV files).
+So far, DaphneLib can exchange data with numpy (via shared memory) pandas (via shared memory or CSV files), TensorFlow (via shared memory) and PyTorch (via shared memory).
-Enabling data exchange with TensorFlow and PyTorch is on our agenda.
 Furthermore, we are working on making the data exchange more efficient in general.

-### Data Exchange with numpy
+### Data Exchange with numpy via shared memory

 *Example:*